BryTheGuy98/CSC131_ClientProject/README.md

 To install this local module, run `npm run rebuild:tectonic`(a helper npm command).
 > [!IMPORTANT]
-> Since Git/Github does not support large files, the tectonic .targz generated from build does not get persisted to version control.
-Each local installation must run the `rebuild` command individually.
-As this updates the `package-lock.json` file, make sure to run the `rebuild` command before `firebase deploy --only functions` so that the sha512 integrity check does not fail.
+> Currently, this tectonic compiled package is persisted using [git lfs](https://git-lfs.com) to ensure compatibility across dev environments.

 ### B. functions

-The functions folder conains the code of the function in [`index.js`](functions/index.js).
+The functions folder contains the code of the function in [`index.js`](functions/index.js).
 Helper methods are included under the [lib folder](functions/lib/):

         lib
         ├── templating.js